-We make bags with the same heavy-duty materials & painstaking techniques we've used for over five decades.
+We make bags with the same heavy-duty materials & painstaking techniques we've used for over fifty years.
 Here's how we create both beloved old designs & exciting new ones in our Schenectady, NY factory.
 Learn more about the history of Schenectady, one of the oldest cities in the USA, at https://www.cityofschenectady.com/!

 1) Everything happens in our building on State St - located on a bus route so our employees can arrive easily & sustainably:

 Our current building --------------- Our then building in the 1970s!

 2) We design all our bags in-house - from the ideas of our designers, other employees, and customers!

 Designer Christian Timm at work --- A student team works with our staff to design a new bag

 3) We keep a large supply of fabric & other materials in stock!
 We purchase 95%+ USA-made materials.